theshepherdmatt/Quadify-rpi5bookworm/README.md

 ### 1. Restart Quadify Services

-Most issues can be fixed by restarting the relevant services.
+Most issues can be fixed by restarting the relevant service.
 From the terminal:

 ```bash
 sudo systemctl restart quadify